 Retrievers are high on the list for constant ear problems and my Lulu wasn’t any different.
-I should say, until I learned how to eliminate my dog’s ear issues for good.
+I should say, until I learned how to eliminate her ear problems for good.

 She was the “yeastiest” dog I ever had.
 Lulu had it all including one ear infection after another.

 When a dog develops an ear infection, it can be due to a number of reasons.
-Feeding cheap, low grade dog food and a lack of quality protein will lead to all sorts of trouble including chronic ear problems, yeast infections, skin issues, digestive upset including excessive gas, and so on.
+Feeding cheap, low grade dog food and a lack of quality protein will lead to all sorts of trouble including chronic ear problems, yeast infections and other skin issues, digestive upset including excessive gas and so on.

 Again, diets that lack in a high quality protein source contribute to most chronic ear infections.

 Getting To The Bottom of The Real Problem